tracetronic/.github/profile/README.md

 Please visit these repositories to get a short introduction containing the use cases and some instructions to start using them.

 ### Jenkins Plugin
-Our approach for testing is based on an easy integration of ECU-TEST into your continuous integration workflows.
+Our approach for testing is based on an easy integration of ecu.test into your continuous integration workflows.
 Because a lot of our customers are still using [Jenkins](https://jenkins.io) as CI platform of choice our Plugin bridges the gap and allows the test process to be flexibly adapted to the specific requirements of the project.

-Our [ECU-TEST Plugin](https://github.com/jenkinsci/ecutest-plugin) and [ECU-TEST Execution Plugin](https://github.com/jenkinsci/ecu-test-execution-plugin) are hosted by the Jenkins community like any other Jenkins Plugins.
+Our [ecu.test Plugin](https://github.com/jenkinsci/ecutest-plugin) and [ecu.test Execution Plugin](https://github.com/jenkinsci/ecu-test-execution-plugin) are hosted by the Jenkins community like any other Jenkins Plugins.
 The repositories in this organization are only the origins.

 <h2 align="center">Follow Us</h2>